-- The constitutional officers of the Legislative Branch; the Senate President and the Senate President Pro Tempore may each appoint one (1) individual with the formal title of Chief of Staff to aid in their duties as officers of the Senate. - Each Chief of Staff shall serve an assistant to the officer they serve in accomplishing legislative tasks.
+- 312.1 The constitutional officers of the Legislative Branch; the Senate President and the Senate President Pro Tempore may each appoint one (1) individual with the formal title of Chief of Staff to aid in their duties as officers of the Senate. - 312.2 Each Chief of Staff shall serve an assistant to the officer they serve in accomplishing legislative tasks.
 The duties of the Chiefs of Staff may include but not be limited to preparing documents, serving as a liaison between other students, officers and the Senate Officer; and conducting research.
-They shall relay all pertinent information to the Senate Officer. - The Senate Officer alone shall determine the specific responsibilities and expectations of the appointed Chief of Staff within constitutional bounds. - The Chief of Staff shall not assume any specific constitutional or statutory powers of the Legislative Officer which may include, but not be limited to, voting in Senate, sign documents, issuing subpoenas, or any other power as defined in the Rules & Procedures or Student Body Law. - Only the appointing Senate Officer may declare or dismiss a Chief of Staff.
+They shall relay all pertinent information to the Senate Officer. - 312.3 The Senate Officer alone shall determine the specific responsibilities and expectations of the appointed Chief of Staff within constitutional bounds. - 312.4 The Chief of Staff shall not assume any specific constitutional or statutory powers of the Legislative Officer which may include, but not be limited to, voting in Senate, sign documents, issuing subpoenas, or any other power as defined in the Rules & Procedures or Student Body Law. - 312.5 Only the appointing Senate Officer may declare or dismiss a Chief of Staff.
 The Chief of Staff shall not need approval of any other officer or body.

-CHAPTER 313 - SENATORIAL MEMBER ORGANIZATIONS ACT (2023-141)
+CHAPTER 313 - SENATORIAL MEMBER ORGANIZATIONS ACT (2023-141, 2025-101, 2025-123)

-313.001 Officials of the Student Senate are permitted to form Senatorial Member Organizations (SMOs) consisting of fellow members representing a specific identity group or sharing a common legislative agenda.
-313.002 Members of an SMO may determine the structure, leadership, and function of their SMO so long as such structure does not interfere with the Student Body Constitution, Senate Rules and Procedures, or other bylaws herein, Upon the agreement of the structure, leadership, and function of an SMO, the 313.010 leader, or their designee, shall contact Student Government Advising and Operations to inform them of the SMOs membership and leadership makeup.
-313.011 Student Government Advising and Operations shall update the Student Senate Roster website to accurately display the member's SMO affiliations upon receiving notification as outlined in 313.010.
-313.020 SMOs do not share the same privileges as Political Parties as outlined in Rule XVII of the Senate Rules and Procedures, as such, they shall not receive representation on the Replacement and Agenda Standing Committee of the Senate, nor enjoy any other right guaranteed to Political Parties in the bylaws herein.
-313.030 Senatorial Membership Organizations may otherwise be known informally as

-Caucuses of the Student Senate.
+- 313.001 Officials of the Student Senate are permitted to form Senatorial Member Organizations (SMOs) consisting of fellow members representing a specific identity group or sharing a common legislative agenda.
+An SMO must maintain at least 4 members.
+313.002 Members of an SMO may determine the structure, leadership, and function of their SMO so long as such structure does not interfere with the Student Body Constitution, Senate Rules and Procedures, or other bylaws herein.
+313.010 Upon the agreement of the structure, leadership, and function of an SMO, the leader, or their designee, shall contact the Senate President with the SMO's membership and leadership makeup.
+313.011 SMO leadership must reaffirm that SMO's existence following the validation of each Fall and Spring Election via email to the Senate President.
+313.012 Student Government Advising and Operations shall update the Student Senate Roster website to accurately display a member's SMO affiliation upon request by that Senator.
+313.020 SMOs do not share the same privileges as Political Parties as outlined in Rule XVII of the Senate Rules and Procedures, as such, they shall not receive representation on the Replacement and Agenda Standing Committee of the Senate, nor enjoy any other right guaranteed to Political Parties in the bylaws herein. - 313.030 Senatorial Membership Organizations may otherwise be known informally as Caucuses of the Student Senate.